 Sunday, February 9, 2025

-Reflections XX - Making sense of observation
+Reflections XX - Making sense of some observations

 Intelligent people can be closed minded as intelligence is no guarantor of wisdom.